-4.6.23.
+4.6.24.
 JDBCQueryMonitor

 The JDBCQueryMonitor runs an SQL query against a database and is able to verify the result of the query.
 A read-only connection is used to run the SQL query, so the data in the database is not altered.
 It is based on the JDBC technology to connect and communicate with the database.
+This monitor implements placeholder substitution in parameter values.